acgodson/web3fantasy/README.md

 # Fantasy football stats and information

-Information about player names, positions and points, and each gameweek stats is gotten from the fantasy premier league endpoints
+Information about squads, positions and points, and other gameweek stats are gotten from the fantasy premier league endpoints

+# What Next

+In future, we hope to complete the forum section by persisting and encrypting ipfs hashes via [privy.io].
+Other interesting ideas including allowing profiles to create non-free leagues that require a certain amount of token staked and rewarding winners of gameweek events based on total supply.
+Universal profiles can also buy digital assets such as jerseys and accessories to decorate players

 # Team
 This experimental project was started  during the lukso buildup hackathon 2022.
-We hope to find more team members who would like to contribute to the project beyound the hackathon period.
+We hope to find team members who would like to contribute to this exciting idea beyound the hackathon period.

-Godson Ani
+"*" Godson Ani
 (anigodson20@gmail.com)